 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 3 lbs boneless country pork ribs (boneless pork shoulder), rinse and pat dried
+- 3 lbs boneless country pork ribs (boneless pork shoulder)

 - Sea salt